SteveJustin1963/tec-MINT/README.md

 - https://www.youtube.com/watch?v=m66y6C54Cds

 ### Now, my attempt to run v1.1
+- you can erase and reprogram a standard EPROM
-- cj sent me a blank EEPROM chip to load the code, its a AT28C64B. it will hang over the tec1d socket by 2 pins each side.
+- however CJ sent me a blank EEPROM chip to load the code, its a AT28C64B.
+It electricaly erased and faster to use.
+- it will hang over the tec1d socket by 2 pins each side. need to fix this.
-- need to extend the 24 pin socket to 28 as pinout identical except for A12 and VCC, an easy mod
+- so need to extend the 24 pin socket out to 28 pins, its good the pinout is identical except for A12 and VCC, an easy mod
 - see this https://github.com/SteveJustin1963/tec-MINT/blob/main/docs/MemoryDevices01.pdf

 ![](https://github.com/SteveJustin1963/tec-MINT/blob/main/pics/ee%20pins2.png)